wazuh/wazuh-documentation/source/other-installation-options/wazuh-from-sources/wazuh-server/index.rst

 --------------------

 .. note::
   Although the minimum NodeJS version needed for Wazuh API is 4.6.1, we always recommend installing the most recent available version for your Operating System.
-In this guide, we used the 8.x version but feel free to install a more recent one.
+In this guide, we used the 8.x version but a most recent one can be installed.

 .. tabs::